 Understanding the Differences Between Pipe Relining and Pipe Replacement

-When it comes to fixing damaged pipes, two common techniques are pipe relining as well as replacement of pipes.
-Both methods aim to bring back the original function of your pipes, however they differ in a way that you need to know.
+In the case of fixing damaged pipes, two popular methods are pipe relining and replacement of pipes.
+Both methods aim to restore the function of your pipes, however there are distinct differences are important to understand.

 Key Takeaways

-- Epoxy resin is used to line the inside parts of the pipe.
-The resin cures to create a new inner lining within the old pipeline.
+- Epoxy resin is used to line the inner areas of the pipe.
+This is cured to form a new inner lining for the pipeline.

-- A new pipeline installed through the replacement of a pipe has a long life span (75 to 100 years).
+- A brand-new pipeline installed with pipe replacement has a lengthy lifespan (75 to 100 years).

-- The choice between pipe relining versus pipe replacement is based on the extent of damage.
+- The decision between pipe relining or pipe replacement depends on the degree of damage.

-Pipe relining, also known as Cured-In-Place pipe (CIPP) lining is a cutting-edge repair method that provides a cost-effective and fast solution for repairing damaged pipelines.
+Pipe relining or Cured-In-Place Pipe (CIPP) Lining is a modern repair method that offers a cost-effective and quick solution to repair damaged pipelines.

-- They then apply epoxy resin made of fiberglass or polyester liner in the existing pipeline.
+- Then, they place epoxy resin made of fiberglass or polyester inside the pipeline.

-- The liner gets cured and forms a new lining within the pipeline that’s as strong as a brand new one.
+- The liner gets cured by forming a new liner within the old pipeline, which is just as long-lasting as the new one.

 Pros of Pipe Relining

-- Time-efficient – It typically takes between 2 and 3 hours to complete the whole procedure, compared to excavating for many days using traditional methods of replacing pipes.
+- Time-efficient: It generally takes only 2 to three hours in order to finish the whole process compared with excavating for days in traditional methods of replacing pipes.

-- Not recommended for extremely damaged pipes - If you have significant damage like collapses, cracks, or joints that aren’t aligned properly in your sewer line then pipe relining may not be possible.
+- Not recommended for extremely damaged pipes.
+If there are serious damages such as cracks or collapses or joints that aren’t aligned properly in your sewer line then pipe relining is not a possibility.

 What exactly is Pipe Replacement?

 Pipe replacement involves digging up portions of the yard/sidewalk/driveway where underground pipes are located.
-The sections could include the collapsed pipes as well as extremely corroded ones either from the effects of time or neglect.
+These sections may include the collapsed pipes as well as extremely corrosion-prone ones, due to the effects of time or neglect.

 Pros and Cons of Pipe Replacement